denismo/aws-iam-ldap-bridge/INSTALL.md

 1. Copy an existing default instance from Apache DS 2.0.0-M11 (or newer)

-    Note that the following steps may only work on the specified default instance - there may be conflicting the configuration in some other custom instance
+    Note that the following steps may only work on the specified default instance - there may be conflicting configuration in some other custom instance

 2. Starts the instance.
 The following assumes the instance is running on port 10389 on localhost.